When: Every Saturday at 11 A.M.

 MORE ON OUR SERVICES

 During our service men are free to wear a kippa and tallit and most dress casually.
-We also have talliot that are available for women.
 We love to sing, dance, clap and lift our hands to the Lord during music and liturgy.

 We follow a cycle of reading (Torah cycle) that dates back 2500 years (that is 500 years before our Messiah!).
 The Torah is a scroll that contains the first five books of the Tanach (Hebrew Bible) and we read from it in Hebrew and English.
 In our community the term “Torah” can also refer to the entire Word of God which includes: Torah, Writings, Prophets (Tanach), and the Messianic Writings (New Testament).